siilisolutions/hedge/README.md

 * build.boot - Your build configuration file
 * package.json - Optionally, if you use external Node modules
 * node_modules - Optionally, if you have installed Node modules

+Note: Current implementation of Hedge requires to select target cloud in `build.boot` file.
+Refer example repositories for more info.
+This feature will be changed later.

 ### Testing